diamirio/backend-nx-skeleton/packages/nx-nest/README.md

 This will take no argument and will auto detect applications that are created with this plugin and have `microservice-server` selected as a component.
 If it fails to find any services it will run in mock mode for integration to legacy applications.

 This will create a new library called `microservice-provider` where the applications that utilize `microservice-client` to connect through.
-It will house the generic message queue names, patterns and request-response map for auto-compeletion.
+It will house the generic message queue names, patterns and request-response map for completion.

+## Backend Interfaces

+Generates a common backend-interfaces library that can be used by the nest applications.

+This is also generated when the extension of backend interfaces is selected for the application.
+If the defined `nestjs` applications have a database adapter defined to them, it will auto generate the entities folders to responding adapter automatically.

+## Generator

+A basic generator that is usuable for generating a single file sets as in the case of `angular` or `nestjs` command line interfaces.
+This can scaffold a single component in a folder easily.

 # Notes